Skip to content

 Authenticate Type/Realm

-When authentication fails, and a 401 response is returned, then Pode will also attempt to Response back to the client with a WWW-Authenticate header (if you've manually set this header using the custom headers from above, then the custom header will be used instead).
+When authentication fails, and a 401 response is returned, then Pode will also attempt to respond to the client with a WWW-Authenticate header (if you've manually set this header using the custom headers from above, then the custom header will be used instead).
 For the inbuilt types, such as Basic, this Header will always be returned on a 401 response.

 You can set the -Name and -Realm of the header using the New-PodeAuthScheme function.
-If no Name is supplied, then the header will not be returned - also if there is no Realm, then this will not be added onto the header.
+If no Name is supplied, then the header will not be returned - also if there is no Realm, then this will not be added to the header.

 For example, if you setup Basic authenticate with a custom Realm as follows: